X

 Thanks.
 Thank you very much.
 Really appreciate it.
 Thank you very much.

-Thank you Full of thank you participants.
-If you wish to ask a question, you may press star at 1.
-The next question comes from the line of Pushkar with Millie Capital.
+Thank you.
+[Operator Instructions].
+The next question comes from the line of Pushkar with Mili Capital.
 Please go ahead.

 Hi sir.
 Am I audible?